OpenGammaProject/Open-Gamma-Detector/REFERENCE.md

 Since this would potentially highly influence the count rate, giving lower values than there actually are, these counts are added back to the spectrum to ADC channel 0.

 This way, all the counts are registered, but since there is actually never a signal near channel 0, you can clearly distinguish between the "right" spectrum and the rest.

+If you want to disable this behavior, you can do so by using the  `set correction` command over the serial interface.
+This will still omit the ADC channel readings, but won't create another peak at 0.
+In geiger mode, there will always only be a channel `0` since this is how the current cps is calculated.